yapalfredo/nodejspractice/README.md

 ## What does this app lack?
 Since this was a really simple web application, I didn't find the importance in following the standard application development design.
 With a tiny application like this, I don't think it would make sense to implement a software architectural pattern like MVC.
-I enjoyed creating this application, but here are three things that this app is lacking:
+I enjoyed creating this application but here are three things that this app is lacking:
 1.)
 Code Organization.
 There was no separation of the interface and logic codes.
 2.)
 Multi-user support.
 Right now, only me can login in to it.
 3.)
 Not enough details.